tamoore/dotfiles/README.md

 # dotfiles

 The great and glorious `dotfiles`.

-Never have more time been invested into fewer character bytes by so many.
+> Never has more time been invested into fewer character bytes, by so many.

 ## Installing